sunway910/SyncDataToGoogleDrive/README.md

 --------------------------------------------------------------------------------------
+**3**:

-**3**: Pay attention to the SCOPES = ['https://www.googleapis.com/auth/drive'] in `upload_data_to_google_drive.py`
+Pay attention to the SCOPES = ['https://www.googleapis.com/auth/drive'] in `upload_data_to_google_drive.py`

-If you want to control you authority, you need to config the param: `SCOPES`
+If you want to control you authority, you should to config the parameter: `SCOPES`

-you can get more information in : `https://developers.google.com/identity/protocols/oauth2/scopes`
+You can get more information about scopes in : `https://developers.google.com/identity/protocols/oauth2/scopes`